What Home Buyers Need to Know – Northern Virginia

 - Earnest Money Deposit: This is often a check that you submit with your contract as “good faith money” which shows the seller that you are serious.
 It will be applied to your costs and expenses at settlement.
 These funds will be deposited into a neutral escrow account once your have a ratified contract (complete agreement between buyer and seller).
 How much is the Earnest Money Deposit?
-There is no set amount, but in NoVA it’s typical for it to be 1-2% of the purchase price.
+There is no set amount, but in Northern Virginia it’s typical for it to be 1-2% of the purchase price.

 - Home Inspection(s): A home inspection will be paid for when it happens.
 This is often within a week or so of ratification.
 Additionally any specialty inspections will be paid for at the time of the inspection.